 Who regulates the quarry operation?

-The Department for Energy and Mining (DEM) is the lead regulatory agency and regulates the site in accordance with the Mining Act 1971.
-DEM works closely with the EPA, which provides specialised technical review and regulatory requirements to DEM for a co-regulatory strategy under the Environment Protection Act 1993.
+The Department for Energy and Mining (DEM) regulates the site in accordance with the Mining Act 1971.
+The EPA also regulates the site under the Environment Protection Act 1993, through an authorisation in the form of a licence (EPA Licence #2052).

 What is the quarry approved to do?